This page contains a full preview of Chapter 17 of RAFT 2035.

 An honest assessment of progress

 Q: How can we judge how much change it is credible to imagine can take place in a given time period?
 How can we avoid being misled by our own biases and wishes?
-How can we look honestly and soberly at actual progress and setbacks, free from rose-tinted glasses or vindictive expectations?
+How can we look honestly and soberly at actual progress and setbacks, free from rose-tinted glasses or overly cynical expectations?
 In a world of increasing “fake news”, where can we find a secure bedrock of reliable data?

 A: The effort to transcend bias and wishful thinking is one of the most important for the wellbeing of humanity.
 As mentioned during the discussion of Goal 15, two sets of tools can help: the tools of collective intelligence, and the tools of artificial intelligence.

 In both cases, it will increase the chance of a good outcome from using these tools if a diverse group of individuals can pool their insights and findings in a knowledge-base of data and analysis.
-One example of such a knowledge-base is Wikipedia, though there are questions of the criteria it imposes for what counts as worthy of inclusion.
+One example of such a knowledge-base is Wikipedia, though there are questions about the criteria it imposes for what counts as worthy of inclusion.
 Another example is H+Pedia, whose mission statement includes the following:

 H+Pedia aims to follow the principles of Wikipedia.
 At the same time, the H+Pedia editorial team seek to demonstrate greater awareness and appreciation of transhumanism and radical futurism.
 This will be reflected by the inclusion in H+Pedia of material which might not pass the Wikipedia tests for notability, as currently applied by Wikipedia editors.